How do I fruit mushrooms from the bag?

 Are there discounts for larger orders?

 Yes.
-We provide discounts for orders of 10 or more bags of spawn.
-Please contact us directly for larger orders.
+We provide discounts for orders of 10kg or more of grain spawn (of the same species).
+We also provide discounts for orders of 10 of more bags of sawdust spawn (of the same species.)
+Please contact us directly for larger orders email@example.com.

 My kit is spent, can I put it outside?